osamajavaid/osamajavaid/README.md

 - 👋 Hi, I’m @osamajavaid
-- 👀 I’m interested in Programming
+- 👀 Interested in Programming
-- 🌱 I’m currently learning ReactJs
+- 🌱 Wanna taste all JavaScript frameworks
-- 💞️ I’m looking to contribute for Open Source
+- 💞️ contributer to Open Source
-- 📫 Reach me @0samaJavaid on Twitter
+- 📫 Reach me on Twitter @0samaJavaid

 <!---
 osamajavaid/osamajavaid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.